sourmash-bio/sourmash/doc/command-line.md

 :depth: 3
 ```

-From the command line, sourmash can be used to compute
+From the command line, sourmash can be used to create
-[MinHash sketches][0] from DNA sequences, compare them to each other,
+[MinHash sketches][0] from DNA and protein sequences, compare them to
-and plot the results; these sketches are saved into "signature files".
+each other, and plot the results; these sketches are saved into
-These signatures allow you to estimate sequence similarity quickly and
+"signature files".
+These signatures allow you to estimate sequence
-accurately in large collections, among other capabilities.
+similarity quickly and accurately in large collections, among other
+capabilities.

 Please see the [mash software][1] and the
 [mash paper (Ondov et al., 2016)][2] for background information on